karldoenitz/karlooper/document.md

 ```python
 class Application(handlers, settings=None, **kwargs)
 ```
 A collection of request handlers that make up a web application.
 Instances of this class are callable and can be passed directly to HTTPServer to serve the application.
 *  arguments in init method
-*  dsaf

   `handlers`: A dict contains urls and handlers mapping.
   `settings`: A dict contains some settings.
   `kwargs`: Other arguments, for example: _port_.
 - methods
 ```python
 def listen(port)